wavelet-lab/docs/source/software/install.rst

 Ubuntu on Raspberry Pi
 ^^^^^^^^^^^^^^^^^^^^^^

-For MiniPCIe usage on Raspberry Pi with Ubuntu, additional configuration is required.
+For MiniPCIe usage on Raspberry Pi with Raspbian, additional configuration is required.

 .. code-block:: sh